Close Menu

 1. Find Out What Processor You Have: First, you need to find out what processor your PC has.
 If you’re using Windows, open the System Information app.
 For Linux users, it’s a quick command in the terminal: cat /proc/cpuinfo.
 This will spill all the beans about your CPU.

 2. Look Up Your Processor’s Specs: Once you know your processor model, it’s time to do some research.
 Visit the manufacturer’s website or check out reliable online databases like CPU-World or Intel ARK.
-Search the terms like Turbo Boost, Turbo Core, Precision Boost, or something along those lines.
+Search for terms like Turbo Boost, Turbo Core, Precision Boost, or something along those lines.
 These are the terms that mean your CPU is capable of boosting.
-Also, take note of the base frequency (that’s your CPU’s regular speed) and the boost frequency (the speed your CPU can reach when it’s under heavy workload).
+Also, take note of the base frequency (that’s your CPU’s regular speed) and the boost frequency (the speed your CPU can reach when it’s under a heavy workload).

 3. Use a Monitoring Tool: Install a software tool that can monitor CPU clock speed.
 CPU-Z, HWMonitor, or Argus Monitor are some best available choices.
 After installing, watch the current clock speed of your processor.
 If you see numbers higher than the base frequency, it means the boost is functioning.
 To see what it can do, you can run a CPU stress test or a benchmark.
 This puts more load on the chip and you can see if it boosts to the maximum frequency.